samedii/pytorch-diff-checkpoint/README.md

-# pytorch diff checkpoint
+# pytorch-diff-checkpoint

-`pytorch-diff-checkpoint` is a PyTorch helper library designed to save only the changes in a fine-tuned base model.
-This tool is particularly useful for scenarios where you want to minimize storage usage by saving only the parameters that have been modified.
+`pytorch-diff-checkpoint` is a simple library designed to efficiently save only the modified parameters of a fine-tuned base model.
+This tool is particularly advantageous in scenarios where minimizing storage usage is crucial, as it ensures that only the altered parameters are stored.

 ## Installation